Lots of new projects and happenings. Click the links for additional information.

 Rachel Kara was recently awarded the Innovative Cultural Advocacy (ICA) Fellowship from the Caribbean Cultural Center African Diaspora Institute (CCCADI), which focuses on early to mid-career professionals in the arts sector from historically underrepresented communities.

 She was also awarded a full scholarship to participate in National Dance Institute’s 10-week Teacher Training entitled NDI and The Art of Teaching.

-Rachel Kara will also be participating in an 8-week workshop focused on writing for social justice entitled Creative Writing from Queer Resistance at the Leslie-Lohman Museum for Gay and Lesbian Art,culminating in a public reading in early December.
+After participating in an 8-week workshop focused on writing for social justice entitled Creative Writing from Queer Resistance at the Leslie-Lohman Museum for Gay and Lesbian Art, there will be a public reading on December 6th.